-Imo abandons 26 hospital projects - Daily Trust - Nigeria Today
+Paris Club refund: 'FG to sanction states for not paying workers' - YNaija - Nigeria Today

 |

-Three years since Imo State Governor Rochas Okorocha began the construction of what he called “world class hospitals” in all the state's 27 local government areas, only one of them has been completed while all the others are uncompleted, unequipped and …
+The Federal Government may suspend release of Paris Club refund to states that failed to use the first tranche for payment of workers' salaries, Punch reports.
+According to the newspaper, the governors had agreed with the Federal Government that one of …

-Paris Club Refund: Group urges Okorocha to pay workers, retirees
+Paris Club refund: Group urges Okorocha to pay workers, retirees

 This post was syndicated from World - Google News.
 Click here to read the full text on the original website.